-In the following video BJJ black belt Alex Embry takes on Paul Ingram of Kali Centre – who specializes in the Filipino stick and blade art of Kali (also known as Eskrima).
+However, a massive question was left entirely unanswered - how would Brazilian jiu-jitsu fare against a weapon-based martial art?
+In the following video jiu-jitsu black belt Alex Embry from Alpha BJJ takes on Paul Ingram of Kali Center.
+Ingram specializes in the Filipino stick and blade art of Kali (also known as Eskrima).

-Typically when training against knives, the rubber training knife is used but as Paul points out it can create a false sense of security.
+Typically when training against knives, a rubber training knife is used.
+However, as Paul points out, that can create a false sense of security.

-So in the following video, Paul and Alex decide to train with a live blade to demonstrate the effect it has on training, with Paul acting as the aggressor and Alex having to use his Brazilian Jiu-Jitsu skills to neutralize the threat before getting cut.
+So in the following video, Embry and Ingram decide to train with a live blade, to demonstrate the effect it has on training.
+Paul acts as the aggressor, while Alex has to use his Brazilian jiu-jitsu skills to neutralize the threat before getting cut.

 Author: Nic is a designer and illustrator alongside being a martial arts enthusiast.
 You can find some of his illustrative work for purchase here.